 At the beginning and end of the balloon flying season, spring and autumn, the cooler conditions can result in mist and fog which makes piloting a balloon difficult.
 So, throughout the year our experienced Pilots regularly check the weather forecasts to predict the conditions throughout your scheduled hot air balloon flight.
 They have access to very in depth and accurate reports and are very experienced in knowing what exactly to look for.
 The Pilots spend a lot of time checking the weather and making predictions, however, the UK is notoriously unpredictable and changeable so we leave the final decision as late as possible to ensure we don’t cancel a flight too early based on a forecast that could change.

 So, when is the best time of year to book your champagne hot air balloon ride?
 Although we can’t guarantee the weather on any specific day, we have scheduled flights from mid-March through October so come and join us.
 Don’t miss out on experiencing the beautiful countryside and heritage sights of the South West from above.
-Whether it is the dramatic scenery of the Dartmoor Peaks in Devon, sections of the Jurassic Coast in the distance in Dorset, views of Stonehenge or Salisbury Cathedral in Wiltshire, we will be flying across the crisp blue skies and above the green fields of the South West whenever the weather allows.
+Whether it is the dramatic scenery of the Dartmoor Peaks in South Devon, sections of the Jurassic Coast in the distance in Dorset, views of Stonehenge or Salisbury Cathedral in Wiltshire, we will be flying across the crisp blue skies and above the green fields of the South West whenever the weather allows.

 And don’t worry, if you do get cancelled your voucher is valid for 12 months from the purchase date, so you can reschedule as many times as needed within the season until you fly.
 Whenever you choose to fly during our flying season, you can always be guaranteed that your safety is our pilot’s first priority and when you do fly, it will be an experience never to be forgotten!